AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLabellessLeftTooEarlyDetectionModel.md

 ```

 So for the current session, you can determine what to do for the next session.
+Notice how both high "stay proability" is high, but the player has already left.
+This contradiction means the model didn't expect the player left too soon.

 ```lua